eProsima/Fast-DDS/SUPPORT.md

 Significant errors discovered in Tier 1 platforms can impact release dates and we strive to resolve all known high priority errors in Tier 1 platforms prior to new version releases.

-Tier 2
+## Tier 2

 Tier 2 platforms are subject to periodic CI testing which runs both builds and tests with publicly accessible results.
-The CI is expected to be run at least within a week of relevant changes for the current state of the ROS distribution.
+The CI is expected to be run at least within a week of relevant changes for the current release of *Fast DDS*.
 Installation instructions should be available and up-to-date in order for a platform to be listed in this category.
 Package-level binary packages may not be provided but providing a downloadable archive of the built workspace is encouraged.